seek4science/seek/help/user-guide/registering.md

 ---

 # Registering in SEEK
-In order to register yourself in SEEK, you need to click Register button in the top right hand corner of SEEK.
+In order to register yourself in SEEK, you need to click the Register button in the top right hand corner of SEEK.

 ![Registration 1](/images/user-guide/register_1.png){:.screenshot}